Join us and make YOUR mark on the World!

 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places to Work by Glassdoor!

-These positions will be filled at either the 531.2 or 531.3 level, depending on your qualifications.
-Additional job responsibilities (outlined below) will be assigned if the candidate is hired at the higher level.
+These positions will be filled at either the 531.2 or 531.3 level depending on your qualifications.
+Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

 - Perform other duties as assigned.

 - Provide advanced technical assembly and disassembly support of complex weapons systems and author operational procedures and technical documents.

 - Design, fabricate, assemble, and disassemble complex electronic components and systems including planning, equipment selection, and methods.